 I took this photo as I was travelling on the train from Rosslare, Co.
 Wexford.
 It was a very quick moment that I snapped just before the train pulled into the platform.
 The train was very busy and these two guide dogs were with a crowd of people.
 They were moving around, going in under the tables and being petted by people.
 The food trolley trying to get past was very entertaining.
 They were posed perfectly, facing me, for a very short amount of time – I was glad I had my camera with me!
 I was delighted to have been awarded first place with this photo in the travel category in The Irish Times Amateur Photographer of the Year in 2012.

 I created this piece when we were having a particularly wet period and there was lots of local flooding.
 Photo manipulation is an area that I really enjoy.
 I love working with Photoshop and creating quirky scenes.
 It’s nice to have no sense of limits and to be able to work quite freely.
 I was delighted to have been awarded bronze with this photo in the open category in The Irish Times Amateur Photographer of the Year in 2015.

-You can check out more of Aoife Hester’s incredible graphic design and photography by clicking on the AH logo below, or you can email Aoife directly on email@example.com.
+You can check out more of Aoife Hester’s incredible graphic design and photography by clicking on the AH logo, or you can email Aoife directly firstname.lastname@example.org.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.